thinksalot/book-notes/thinking_fast_and_slow.md

 - **System 1 is impulsive and intuitive; System 2 is capable of reasoning, and is cautious, but at least for some people it is also lazy**
 - People with higher IQs are also prone to biases.
 Rationality should be distinguished from intelligence
 - Bat-and-ball like questions are somewhat better indicators of intelligence that conventional measure of intelligence such as IQ tests

+### The associative machine
+- **Associative activation**: ideas that have been evoken trigger many other ideas, in a spreading cascade of activity in your brain
+- Banana-Vomit example: the word evokes memories, which evoke emotions, which in turn evoke facial expressions and other reactions
+- System treats the mere conjunction of two words as representation of reality.
+Your body reacted in an attenuated replica of a reaction to the real thing, and the emotional response and physical recoil were part of the interpretation of the event. **Congnition is embodied: you think with your body, not only with your brain**
+- The mechanisam that causes these mental events: **association of ideas**
+- An idea that has been activated does not merely evoke one other idea.
+It activates many ideas, which in turn activate others.
+Only a few of the activated ideas will register in consciousness; most of the work of associative thinking is silent, hidden from our conscious selves.
+We know far less about us than we feel.
+- **Priming effect**: if you have recently seen or heard the word EAT, you are temporarily more likely to complete the word fragment SO_P as SOUP than as SOAP
+  - If you are thinking about EAT, you will be quicker than usual to recognize the word SOUP when it is spoken in a whisper or presented in a blurry font
+- Activation spreads like ripples in a pond
+- **Priming is not restricted to concepts and words.** The **Florida effect**: the idea of old age results in changes in action.
+This priming phenomenon - the influencing of an action by the idea - is known as the **ideomotor effect**
+- **Priming is reciprocal**.
+If you are primed to think of old age, you would tend to act old, and acting old would reinforce the thought of old age
+- Reciprocal links are common in the associative network. **Being amused tends to make you smile, and smiling tends to make you amused**
+- Headphone-head nod experiment: **gestures can also unconsciously influence our thoughts and feelings**.
+There is a habitual connection between an attitude of rejection or acceptance and its common physical expression
+  - Nodding our head(yes gesture) produces emotions related to acceptance while shaking produces emotions for rejection
+  - "act calm and kind regardless of how you feel" looks like a good advice as you'll likely be rewarded by actually feeling calmn and kind
+- Voting location found to affect our voting decisions.
+Primed by location.
+- Money primed individuals become more independent, perceived twice as long to solve difficult problem when primed with money.
+Also became more selfish.
+Money-primed undergraduates also showed a greater preference for being alone
+- Living in a culture that surrounds us with reminders of money may shape our behavior and our attitudes in ways that we do not know about and of which we may not be proud
+- Reminding people of their mortality increased the appeal of authoritarian ideas, which may become reassuring in context of terror of death
+- Feeling that one's soul is stained appears to trigger a desire to cleanse one's body, aka **Lady Macbeth effect**
+- The effects of primes are robust but not necessarily large.
+For eg it can change uncertain people in an election but a few percent could tip an election
+- Priming phenomenon arises in system 1 and you have no conscious access to them
+- Honesty box experiment - on average, users contributes three times as much in eye weeks ask opposed to flower weeks
+- System 1 produces impressions that turn into your beliefs, and is the source of the impulses that often become your choices and your actions.